ANB5Dev/rustdesk-server/README.md

 ```bash
 systemctl restart rustdesk@<name>
 ```
-It takes approximately 15 seconds before all clients have reconnected.
+It takes 15-30 seconds before all clients have reconnected.

 ##### Remove systemd statuses for non-existing instances
 ```bash